Anadarko Air Quality Research Fellowship

 - Air quality modeling, which involves the use of supercomputers to create detailed simulations of the complex meteorology and chemistry that lead to air pollution in the Uintah Basin.
 Our modeling team are experts in computer science, coding, as well as atmospheric sciences.
 Trang Tran is the one to contact regarding meteorological simulations, or contact either Trang Tran or Huy Tran about the chemical aspects of air quality modeling.

+If you need a brief overview of the wintertime ozone issue, see this fact sheet.
 For detailed and specific information about the nature of the research we conduct, please visit our papers and reports page.
-Also, Chapter 17 of our most recent annual report provides brief information about many upcoming projects.
+Also, Chapter 17 of our most recent annual report provides brief information about many current and upcoming projects.

 - If two students of equal excellence apply, and one of those two is a current or former resident of the Uintah Basin, we may give preference to the Uintah Basin student.
 We encourage all students, regardless of origin, to apply.
 Criteria 1 and 2 will be given more weight than criterion 3.

 A selection committee, comprised of Bingham Center scientists and others within USU, will review applications and rank them according to a pre-established rubric.
 The committee will select two or more finalists for phone interviews and/or may elect to invite finalists for in-person interviews.
 The fellowship is designed to be flexible and may include different arrangements for different recipients.
 Prior to making an offer to a finalist, the committee will discuss and decide with the finalist how long the fellowship will last, what it will pay for, how funds will be administered, what kind of research it will entail, and any other matters or relevance.
 If the applicant is not a current USU student, this discussion will include establishing a path to become one.